 Pollinator Conservation Resources – Southeast Region

-The pollinator resources found on this page support habitat projects in southern North Carolina, South Carolina, Georgia, Florida, Alabama, Louisiana, Mississippi, Kentucky, and Tennessee.
+The pollinator resources found on this page support habitat restoration in southern North Carolina, South Carolina, Georgia, Florida, Alabama, Louisiana, Mississippi, Kentucky, and Tennessee.

 The Xerces Society has collaborated with the Lady Bird Johnson Wildflower Center to create plant lists that are attractive to native bees, bumble bees, honey bees, and other beneficial insects, as well as plant lists with value as nesting materials for native bees.
 These lists can be narrowed down with additional criteria such as state, soil moisture, bloom time, and sunlight requirements.

 Regional Milkweed Guides A series of regional guides to the native milkweeds of North America, developed in cooperation with the USDA Natural Resources Conservation Service.

 Monarch Nectar Plant Guides While native milkweed is critical to support of monarch breeding, these regional guides were created to address a need for evidence-based, monarch-specific nectar plants throughout the U.S. These guides were developed in partnership with the Monarch Joint Venture and National Wildlife Federation and are geared toward gardeners and landscape designers but are also be useful for land managers who are implementing large-scale monarch restoration projects.

 The Diversity and Floral Hosts of Bees at the Archbold Biological Station, Florida (Center for Systematic Entomology: research article).

 This academic research paper details the results of a survey of bee visitation to various Florida plants.

 Butterfly Gardening in Florida (University of Florida: Extension fact sheet)